thepower/eevm/README.md

 Here you can see St1 - it's contract's storage after deployment, Bals lines is returning value of balanceOf call for 3 address used in test.
 LOG lines is emited by smartcontract data.
 Also you can see final state after 3 transcations finished.

-If you like to do automatic code recompilation after editing, you can start sync by issuing `sync:go().` in shell.
+If you like to do automatic code recompilation after editing, you can uncomment sync dep in rebar.config before building and start sync by issuing `sync:go().` in shell.

 ## TO FIX